ssong423/ZiyingSong.github.io/content/authors/admin/_index.md

 ## About Me

 Hi!
-I’m Ziying Song — currently a master’s student in Data Science at Columbia University.
-I enjoy building things that make data more useful, whether it’s a backend system for a knowledge graph or a full-stack AI tool powered by ChatGPT.
-My background blends software engineering and machine learning, and I’ve interned at places like Siemens and ByteDance.
-Outside of work, I’m usually walking around the city, cooking something new, or sketching whatever catches my eye.
+I’m a Master’s student in Data Science at Columbia University.
+Before that, I studied Statistics with minors in Computer Science and Data Science at UNC Chapel Hill.

+I’ve worked on projects spanning machine learning, software development, time series forecasting, and large language models.
+My experience includes building scalable ML pipelines, developing forecasting models for electricity usage and product-level sales, and applying clustering techniques for behavioral segmentation.
+I’ve also used GPT and deep learning models for feature engineering and prediction tasks.

+Professionally, I’ve interned at Siemens and ByteDance, where I built RESTful APIs, improved backend systems, and helped deliver real-time AI-driven applications.
+I enjoy translating complex datasets into actionable insights, whether through predictive modeling, system optimization, or smart data engineering.

+When I’m not coding, I like cooking, walking around the city, and exploring creative side projects.